NVIDIAGameWorks/GeForceNOW-SDK/samples/README.md

 SDKDllDirectRefSample:
     This sample demonstrates basic SDK usage without relying on the wrapper helper functions.
 This can be useful for partners who are unable to utilize the wrapper in their environment.

-SampleService:
-    This GFN-ready Windows service demonstrates how to call gfnIsRunningInCloudSecure API from a non-elevated process.

 SampleLauncher:
     This sample demonstrates usage of the Launcher/Publisher-focused APIs, including getting a list